jstadni2/pytest-fundamentals/tests/8_mocking/README.md

 # Part 8: Mocking APIs
+What is a mock?

 Why mock an external API?
-- Create test how your code handles various responses expected from the external API
+- Create isolated tests for how your code handles various responses expected from the external API
 - You can still run your test suites when the external API is down
 - Avoid costs if the external API charges per use
 - Test suite functionality is isolated from external data